cgarrett9/FinalProject/README.md

 * [Baseball](Baseball.md)

 ## Example Code
 Finally, I want to share a piece of code I wrote for one of my IT courses this semester.
+This code calcuates how much coating a cylinder needs and the cost.

 ```
 def user_float(prompt):